mindspore-lab/mindone/examples/stable_diffusion_xl/docs/GETTING_STARTED.md

 After obtaining the weights, place them into checkpoints/.
 Next, start the demo using

-1. Run with interactive visualization: (⚠️ Only maintained on mindspore 2.2.1x)
+1. Run with interactive visualization (⚠️ only maintained on mindspore 2.2.1x):

 ```shell
 # run with streamlit